vdclab/vdclab-wiki/AYbRAH.md

 ## Notes from the user

- - All in bullet points
+ - All fasta and alignments of the orthologous groups are available to download and analyse.
- - What are the main features of the website.
+ - Tree available to download, but not available to see online.

 ## Ease of use

-- What the users need to know about the website : problem you encounter, data format of the input...
+- Can access the database by term search (gene name) or lookup in the list.
-- Short Paragraph or bullet points
+- The ortholog group page contains all the information and literature of the gene.

 ## Citation